-- teachers have sufficient knowledge to deal with online bullying in the Academy - the curriculum teaches pupils about the risks of new communications technologies, the consequences of their misuse, and how to use them safely - all e-communications used on the Academy site or as part of school activities off-site are monitored - Internet blocking technologies are continually updated and harmful sites blocked - It works with pupils and parents/carers to make sure new communications technologies are used safely, taking account of local and national guidance and good practice - security systems are in place to prevent images and information about pupils and staff being accessed improperly from outside the Academy.
+- teachers have sufficient knowledge to deal with online bullying and abuse in the Academy.
+They will have a 'it could happy here' mindset and will refer to the Behaviour, Anti-bullying and Child Protection policies where required. - the curriculum teaches pupils about the risks of new communications technologies, the consequences of their misuse, and how to use them safely - all e-communications used on the Academy site or as part of school activities off-site are monitored - Internet blocking technologies are continually updated and harmful sites blocked - It works with pupils and parents/carers to make sure new communications technologies are used safely, taking account of local and national guidance and good practice - security systems are in place to prevent images and information about pupils and staff being accessed improperly from outside the Academy .